Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 Eiffel Tower-like trusses support the cable cars to Vinpearl Land

-This stop in Vietnam was probably my least favorite, but that was likely more the fault of the weather than the destination itself.
-Nha Trang is best known for its clear waters and beautiful beaches but on the day of our visit the skies were dark and surf was high causing rough, turbid waters.
+Nha Trang is best known for its clear waters and beautiful beaches but today the skies are dark and surf is high causing rough, turbid waters.

 Nha Trang Beach Vietnam